jhannesreimann/email-client-selftest-service/50-implementation/README.md

 **Documentation Standards:**
 - ✅ Setup steps and configurations (server-setup/README.md)
-- 🔄 Test results and observations (to be added in client-testing/)
+- 🔄 Test results and observations (document in 60-findings/)
 - ✅ Original paper script analysis (documented in this README)
 - 🔄 Challenges and solutions (to be documented during testing)